Internet Protocol? and types (IP, TCP, UDP, POP, SMTP, FTP, HTTP and HTTPS)!

 In computing, the Internet Message Access Protocol is an Internet fashionable protocol used by e-mail customers to retrieve email messages from a mail server over a TCP/IP connection.
 IMAP is described via RFC 9051.

-What are IMAP and the way does it work?
+What is IMAP and the way does it work?
 IMAP allows you to get the right of entry to your electronic mail anywhere you're, from any tool.
-When you examine an e-mail message the usage of IMAP, you are not, in reality, downloading or storing it for your laptop; rather, you're studying it from the e-mail service.
+When you examine an e-mail message and the usage of IMAP, you are not, in reality, downloading or storing it for your laptop; rather, you're studying it from the e-mail service.

 8) Telnet